Teenager slain in D.C. had recently returned to city from Maryland

 Snead said police have not shared any details of the killing with her.

-She described her grandson as a “kind, caring and compassionate young man,” and added, “I will never forget this brown eyes and his smile.”
-He played video games with his older brother and crawled on the floor to entertain his younger siblings — 3-year-old twin boys born seven months before their mother, Nicole Rich, died from pneumonia at the age of 36.
+She described her grandson as a “kind, caring and compassionate young man,” and added, “I will never forget his brown eyes and his smile.”
+He played video games with his older brother and crawled on the floor to entertain his younger siblings — 3-year-old twin boys born seven months before their mother, Nicole Rich, died of pneumonia at the age of 36.

 Snead said Khalil loved outdoor cookouts and playing games like Jenga and Connect 4 with his family.
 He played football and basketball in the neighborhood.
 Khalil enjoyed helping the twins learn to talk and taught them to ride tricycles.